BRUTALISM/Brutalist/README.md

 * the parentheses are unnecessarily spread out in earlier versions, and too rounded in newer ones
 * the `1` has an awkward downward facing arm
-* contributing is hard if you're only using plain old FontForge (I don't want to shell out EUR 250 for Glyphs.app)
+* contributing is complicated if you're only using plain old FontForge (I don't want to shell out EUR 250 for Glyphs.app)
-* [alt-hack](https://github.com/source-foundry/alt-hack) is great but I ended up just using it to revert most mods back to the original DejaVu style, so I figured why bother
+* [alt-hack](https://github.com/source-foundry/alt-hack) is great but I ended up just using it to revert most mods back to the original DejaVu style, so I figured why bother?

 ### Why not Menlo?